In this blog, we’ll review native Office 365 email security, what it does well, and what security gaps your business should be aware of.

-A full list of ATP capabilities is available here.
+A complete list of Microsoft Defender capabilities is available here.

-- Laser targeted: BEC attacks eschew the scattergun approach of mass phishing attempts and are the result of extensive groundwork and research conducted by the attacker.
-The perpetrator is aware of the victim’s name, job title, reporting manager, and sometimes even what days they’ll be out of office.
+- Laser targeted: Rather than use the scattergun approach of mass phishing attacks, BEC attacks result from extensive groundwork and research conducted by the attacker.
+The perpetrator often knows the victim’s name, job title, reporting manager, and sometimes even what days they’ll be out of office.

-- Rules and metadata are not enough: Since BEC attacks are more sniper than sledgehammer in their technique, metadata and binary rules are not enough to flag these emails.
-These protection techniques either lead to a flood of false positives or let finely crafted BEC attacks escape their grasp.
+- Rules and metadata are not enough: Since BEC attacks are “more sniper than sledgehammer” in their technique, metadata and binary rules are not enough to catch them.
+These protection techniques lead to a flood of false positives or let finely crafted BEC attacks escape their grasp.

 - Socially engineered: BEC attacks prey on human nature as much as (if not more than) security controls.
-Leaning on age-old psychological tricks like urgency, authority, persuasion, and fear, the language in these emails make the victims ‘want’ to take action without thinking too much about it.
+Leaning on age-old psychological tricks like urgency, authority, persuasion, and fear, the language in these emails encourages victims to divulge sensitive information without overthinking it.

-Since BEC attacks can’t be detected by heavy-handed ‘all or nothing’ signals, third-party email security controls should provide a breadth and depth of signal analysis that cuts across user identity, user behavior, and email language.
+Since BEC attacks can’t be detected by heavy-handed “all or nothing” signals, third-party email security controls can provide a breadth and depth of signal analysis that cuts across user identity, behavior, and email language.